-In 1971, when General Motors unveiled the redesigned B and C body lineup of full-size cars, the gap between the bread-and-butter Chevrolet and top-tier Cadillac narrowed even further.
+(originally posted 3/5/2012) In 1971, when General Motors unveiled the redesigned B-body and C-body lineups of full-size cars, the gap between the bread-and-butter Chevrolet and top-tier Cadillac narrowed even further.
 However, this was nothing new.
-Chevrolet had a history of trying to be a junior-class Cadillac.
+Chevrolet has a history of trying to be a junior-class Cadillac.

-In 1932, the Chevrolets were beautifully restyled, and a popular choice as a collector car these days.
+In 1932, the Chevrolets were beautifully restyled, and a popular choice among collectors these days.
 Both the Confederate Standard and DeLuxe adopted styling that looked suspiciously like that of the Cadillac V8, V12 and V16 models, including the grille shape, hood side vents and overall body proportions.

 Although Chevrolets became more and more luxurious between the 1930s and 1950s, the next truly Cadillac-inspired Chevy was the 1958 model.
-While they didn’t sport the trademark fins, the 1958s looked a lot like contemporary Cadillacs – particularly the front end.
-And the new top of the line Impala was clearly a luxury vehicle, with its multi-tone interior and two-door hardtop and convertible-only body styles.
-It made sense to add a bit of Cadillac style to the Chevrolet.
-After all, both makes were part of General Motors, and it gave people with Chevrolet pocketbooks a taste of the General Motors flagship.
+While they didn’t sport the trademark fins, the 1958s looked a lot like contemporary Cadillacs – particularly at the front end.
+And the new, top-of-the-line Impala was clearly a luxury vehicle, with its multi-tone interior and two-door hardtop and convertible-only body styles.
+It made sense to add a bit of Cadillac style to the Chevrolet; after all, both makes were part of General Motors, and it gave people with Chevrolet pocketbooks a taste of the General Motors flagship.

 Haha!
 You picked up one of my great unsolved mysteries.
 Or why did GM destroy Cadillac?
 Jack Baruth wrote an interesting piece on this for SpeedSportLife, which I have on my Bookmarks.
 You can check it out here: http://www.thetruthaboutcars.com/2012/02/avoidable-contact-how-fake-luxury-conquered-the-world/